 Male cats, especially non-neutered ones, have high levels of Felinine, “a putative pheromone precursor,” in their pee.
-Feline doesn’t have a strong odor initially, but it gets stinker as it breaks down.
+Feline doesn’t have a strong odor initially, but it gets stinkier as it breaks down.

 It’s a helpful attribute for cats living in the wild.
 After all, it makes sure their scent doesn’t dissipate quickly when marking their territory.

-But it’s not great for cat owners who have to smell it inside their homes.
-Sadly, this lingering is why many household cleaning products aren’t effective at removing cat urine.
+But it’s not great for cat owners, who have to smell it inside their homes.
+Sadly, this lingering problem is why many household cleaning products aren’t effective at removing cat urine.